top of page

 Choosing between balayage and highlights can feel confusing—especially when both can create lighter, brighter hair.

-Many clients come in asking for “blonde” without realizing that the technique used will determine not just how their color looks, but how it fades, how often it needs maintenance, and how it behaves between appointments.
+Many clients ask for “blonde” without realizing that the technique used will determine not just how their color looks, but how it fades, how often it needs maintenance, and how it behaves between appointments.

 The difference isn’t just visual.